cacilhas/lrpc/README.md

 careful when compiling it, remember to use LuaJIT headers and libs instead of traditional Lua.

-Indeed, in the current release, LRPC shall work over traditional Lua, but I’ve not tested it.
+Indeed, in the current release, LRPC shall work over traditional Lua, but it’s not tested.

+I’ve opted for LuaSocket so LRPC can be used in [LÖVE](https://love2d.org/).

 ## Installing